andreaallegra/GitTest/README_FILE.txt

-2: Create a local GIT repository alt ` == VCS operation popup -> Create git repository
+2: Create a local GIT repository alt ` == VCS operation popup -> Create git repository The current files are in red meaning that they are not in version control, They needs to be added in version control

 Add a file to CVS
 alt ` + Add to VCS == Ctrl Alt A